 This also shows that you’re not afraid to receive some face-to-face feedback or criticism, and can even give the hiring manager an idea of how you might respond to it.

 This is a great question because it shows the hiring manager that you are interested in the company and wants to learn more about the way they operate.
 It’s also beneficial for you because the answer to this question could help you make your decision on whether you want to accept the position or not.
 You should consider asking this question is because the manager is likely to use it as a chance to offer an in-depth sales pitch about the company.
 They are showing you all the rewarding aspects that come along with it.

 If you get a passionate, excited response that makes you want to work there, you can count on a high likelihood of satisfaction.

 5. What Does Success Look Like in this Company?

 This question allows you an even deeper understanding into the company’s culture, the traits that are valued, and the way that employees are most likely treated.
 It offers some ability for you to compare the expectations for the position and how your skills line up.
 If you decide to accept the job, the answer to this question could act as somewhat of a roadmap to your growth.
 The hiring manager will probably answer with some areas of self-development that you should pay close attention to improving.

 Not only does asking about the hiring organization’s competitor provide you insight into areas where they may be succeeding. but it also allows you to gain some understanding of the competition.
 Because of this, you have insider information that allows you to weigh the advantages and disadvantages of working for either.

 7. What are the Next Steps in the Hiring Process?

-This is one of the best questions to end the interview with.
+This is one of the best questions to ask during a job interview.
 Not only does this provide you with some perception about the next steps to come, but it causes the hiring manager to think about taking you through those steps.
 It shows them that you’re truly interested and engaged in the process, further pointing toward the fact that you’re the perfect fit for the position.